RhetTbull/osxphotos/README.md

-  places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... run        Run a python file using same environment as osxphotos snap       Create snapshot of Photos database to use with diff command theme      Manage osxphotos color themes. timewarp   Adjust date/time/timezone of photos in Apple Photos.
+  places     Print out places found in the Photos library. query      Query the Photos database using 1 or more search options; if... repl       Run interactive osxphotos REPL shell (useful for debugging,... run        Run a python file using same environment as osxphotos. snap       Create snapshot of Photos database to use with diff command theme      Manage osxphotos color themes. timewarp   Adjust date/time/timezone of photos in Apple Photos.